Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gQoetvs1tU4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Summary
 I am building a ball tracking robot using computer vision which is meant to follow a red ball by doing image processing to track the ball.
-The main components of my project are the DC motors, Raspberry Pi micro-controller board, L298N motor driver board, Raspberry Pi camera, and ultrasonic sensors.
+The main components of my project are the DC motors, Raspberry Pi micro-controller board, L298N motor driver board, Raspberry Pi camera, and 3 HC-SRO4 ultrasonic sensors.

-The end goal for my project is for the camera to be able to detect the red ball and to be able to maneuver the robot accordingly to follow the ball through my Python code.
+The end goal for my project is for the camera to be able to detect the red ball and for the robot to be able to maneuver accordingly to follow the ball through my Python code.
 Up until this first milestone, I've build the starting prototype of my robot, set up my Raspberry Pi micro-controller, wired my two motors to my L298N motor driver board and to a power source (battery pack), and wrote some simple lines of code to test the functionality of both my Raspberry Pi camera and DC motors.

 Some of the most challenging obstacles I faced was to figure out how work and display my Raspberry Pi, and to troubleshoot with one of my motors originally not working.
 I've managed to overcome both of these major challenges so far, and now have a functioning Raspberry Pi and two functioning DC motors.
 Additional challenges that I have yet to overcome include the installation of the 3 ultrasonic sensors and the trainnig of the machine learning model meant to track the color red with computer vision.